auth0/docs/articles/auth0lab/verifiable-credentials/end-user-experience.md

 	<img src="https://cdn.auth0.com/docs/auth0lab/vcs/end-user-experience/image3.png" style="width:2.22622in;height:4.14247in" />

 4. At the sign-in prompt, sign-up for a new account.
-Create a username and password.
-Use any email address you can access, as a verification email will be sent.

     ::: note
     No personal data is used in the test.
 Credentials are issued with fake, hard-coded data.</th>